-Sometimes, unfortunately, a parent borrower’s credit history does not produce an approval and therefore limits access to the Parent PLUS Loan.
+Sometimes, a parent borrower’s credit history does not produce an approval and therefore limits access to the Federal Direct Parent PLUS Loan.
 What are a parent’s options when a PLUS loan is not approved for credit reasons?
 See the options below:

 Utilize Another Parent Borrower

 The “parent” in Federal Direct Parent PLUS Loan applies to biological or adoptive parents or a step-parent listed on the FAFSA.
 Therefore, some students can elect to have another PLUS applicant.

 Any other qualifying parent or step-parent willing to apply for the PLUS Loan can complete a PLUS loan request, and the new borrowing parent will have a credit check done to determine their eligibility.
 This new borrowing parent will then have to complete a master promissory note (MPN) on the student loan website.

 In cases when a parent’s credit is denied or when an eligible endorser is not available, the student is eligible for additional Unsubsidized Stafford Loan funds.
 This additional student borrowing will likely be less than the PLUS but can assist the student in meeting educational costs.

 Freshmen and sophomores are eligible for an increase of up to $4,000 based on cost of education.
 Juniors and seniors can get up to an additional $5,000.
 This increase is not available if any parent passes the credit check or an endorser is approved through the PLUS credit check process.

 Requests for the additional unsubsidized loan should be made to the Financial Aid Office.

 Utilize an Endorser